 Abstract

 The objective of this article is to propose a framework for a better understanding of the factors that can influence the implementation of sustainability tools by MSMEs.
 To achieve this objective, a study was conducted among 431 Canadian enterprises.
 The results demonstrate the central role of stakeholder consultation on the implementation of sustainable management and communication tools.
 This consultation makes it possible to reduce the impact of internal constraints, particularly in terms of expertise and lack of knowledge.
-This study also demonstrates the indirect impacts of external pressures and the awareness of managers on the adoption of practices conducive to sustainable development.
-It also has important managerial implications, particularly in terms of training for MSME managers.
+The findings of this study also demonstrate the indirect impacts of external pressures on the adoption of practices conducive to sustainable development and the way in which the awareness of managers affects this outcome.
+The study also has important managerial implications, particularly in terms of training for MSME managers.

 Introduction

-The rising pressure faced by organizations from their stakeholders to minimize the negative impact of their operations on the community and the environment pushes them to reshape their decision-making strategies to recognize and integrate sustainability concerns (Kassinis & Vafeas, 2006).
+The rising pressure faced by organizations from their stakeholders to minimize the negative impact of their operations on the community and on the environment pushes them to reshape their decision-making strategies to recognize and integrate sustainability concerns (Kassinis & Vafeas, 2006).
 Organizations are increasingly aware that their profits and survival hinge on the creation of a long-term relationship with their stakeholders, and by understanding and enhancing this relationship, firms can gain a competitive advantage in terms of knowledge sharing practices, participative decision-making, effective governance, and complementary endowment of resources (Dyer & Singh, 1998; Morsing & Schultz, 2006).
-As a result, a growing number of firms have recognized and internalized the need to take proactive initiatives on the sustainability level to meet the demands of their stakeholders in creating social good (Garcés-Ayerbe, Rivera-Torres, & Murillo-Luna, 2012; Boiral, Ebrahimi, Kuyken, & Talbot, 2019).
+As a result, a growing number of firms have recognized and internalized the need to take proactive initiatives on the sustainability level, in order to meet the demands of their stakeholders in creating social good (Garcés-Ayerbe, Rivera-Torres, & Murillo-Luna, 2012; Boiral, Ebrahimi, Kuyken, & Talbot, 2019).

-Despite the many potential benefits associated with the implementation of sustainable development practices and tools (Cantele & Zardini, 2020; Johnson, 2015; Testa, Boiral, & Iraldo, 2018), research has highlighted that small and medium enterprises (SME) are having more difficulty integrating it into their business strategies than large companies (Chassé & Boiral, 2017; Collins, Roper, & Lawrence, 2010).
-Indeed, SMEs have lower amounts of slack resources when compared to large companies, and face more stringent constraints in terms of time, budget, internal expertise, and available technology (Johnson & Schaltegger, 2016; Revell & Blackburn, 2007).
-Moreover, whereas large companies have long been the primary focus of stakeholders’ demands for sustainable development due to the size and scale of their operation (Andersson, Shivarajan, & Blau, 2005), SMEs have been subjected to less scrutiny and experienced less pressing needs to develop relationships with stakeholders, resulting in lower integration of sustainable development practices (Chassé & Boiral, 2017).
-Yet, by virtue of the widespread embeddedness of SMEs in the economic fabric and local communities, they are faced with growing expectations to promote sustainable development in their activities (Perrini, 2006).
+Despite the many potential benefits associated with the implementation of sustainable development practices and tools (Cantele & Zardini, 2020; Johnson, 2015; Testa, Boiral, & Iraldo, 2018), research has highlighted that small and medium enterprises (SMEs) are having more difficulty than large companies in integrating these practices into their business strategies (Chassé & Boiral, 2017; Collins, Roper, & Lawrence, 2010).
+Indeed, SMEs have less/limited slack resources, when compared to large companies, and face more stringent constraints in terms of time, budget, internal expertise, and available technology (Johnson & Schaltegger, 2016; Revell & Blackburn, 2007).
+Moreover, whereas large companies have long been the primary focus of stakeholders’ demands for sustainable development due to the size and scale of their operations (Andersson, Shivarajan, & Blau, 2005), SMEs have been subjected to less scrutiny and have experienced less of a pressing need to develop relationships with stakeholders, resulting in lower integration of sustainable development practices (Chassé & Boiral, 2017).
+Yet, by virtue of the widespread embeddedness of SMEs in the economic fabric of socieities and of local communities, they are faced with growing expectations to promote sustainable development in their activities (Perrini, 2006).